Will Age Become An Issue In Dianne Feinstein's Re-Election Campaign?

 Feinstein has a major primary challenger from her left.
 He's Kevin de Leon, 51, leader of the California State Senate.
 And since California has a nonpartisan, top-two primary, he's likely to be her opponent in November as well.

-De Leon has blasted Feinstein for being too conciliatory towards President Trump and too slow to stand up for young people on DACA, the program for some immigrants without papers who were brought to this country as children.
+De Leon has blasted Feinstein for being too conciliatory towards President Trump and too slow to stand up for young people on DACA, the program for some undocumented immigrants who were brought to this country as children.
 For the record, Feinstein voted against the January budget resolution to re-open the government because it lacked an extension for DACA.

 De Leon's campaign declined to be interviewed for a story on Feinstein's age.